Transvelo/docs/gitbook/bethlehem/setup/advanced_megamenu_dropdown.md

 ### 5. Split the megamenu dropdown in Left and Right Column

-The megamenu now looks advanced and neat.
-What if we want the megamenu to be full width ?
+If we want to split the megamenu to left and right ?
 It is easy.

 1. Go back to **Appearance > Menus **.
 2. Click on the caret on the top-right of menu item that contains the megamenu subitem to expand it.